Pandora, Credit Suisse lift European shares, Athens outperforms

 LONDON/MILAN, May 10 European shares rose on Tuesday, lifted by news of progress on Greek debt talks, with Danish jeweller Pandora surging after strong results and Credit Suisse gaining after a smaller-than-expected loss.

-The FTSEurofirst 300 index ended up 0.9 percent, while Greek shares rose 3.1 percent to their higest level this year after euro zone finance ministers offered to grant Greece some debt relief.
+The FTSEurofirst 300 index was up 0.6 percent by 1423 GMT, while Greek shares rose 3.1 percent to their higest level this year after euro zone finance ministers offered to grant Greece some debt relief.

 "The main positive takeaway is the early upgrade of full-year expectations," Nordea analyst, Patrik Setterberg, said.

-Credit Suisse added 5 percent.
+Credit Suisse was up 4.3 percent.
 Although it saw tough market conditions continuing at least through the second quarter, it posted a lower-than-expected loss of 302 million Swiss francs for the first quarter.

 "This was easily the most shorted name heading into numbers and the market was fearing capital may have moved materially in the wrong direction.
 The fact that it was flat ... means a classic 'not as bad as feared'," a trader said.